Introduction to Thermal Metal Spraying

 This photograph illustrates an arc spray process unit.

-The energiser is available in several sizes depending upon the size and configuration of the structure.
+The energiser is available in several sizes depending on the size and configuration of the structure.

-A larger energizer is more productive and more effective over large flat areas.
+A larger energiser is more productive and more effective over large flat areas.
 There will, however, be more operator fatigue.

 The arc spray pistols are typically designed for 1.6 – 3.2mm wires (1/16 to 1/8”).